Advocating on behalf of customers

 in person for example if you are attending a scheduled meeting with an applicant or tenant

 in writing for example if you need to talk to us at a time when the customer cannot be available.
 This channel is best suited to non-routine, non-urgent enquiries.
-Ask the customer to complete and sign this privacy waiver form which can then be scanned and emailed with details of the query to email@example.com.
+Ask the customer to complete and sign this appointment of an agent/representative [PDF, 257 KB] form which can then be scanned and emailed with details of the query to firstname.lastname@example.org.
 Note that we aim to respond to incoming queries through this channel within 2 working days.